opendatanz/nzgoal-se/pages/policy-principles.md

 (b) that other software is third party proprietary software or software owned by a third party that has been released under a sharealike open source software licence like the GPL,

-the agency should be cautious about concluding that its developed software is _not_ an adaptation or derivative of the other software.
-The need for caution arises because if the agency concludes mistakenly that the developed software is not an adaptation, release of the developed software under the MIT licence could result in the agency breaching third party rights and expose it to the risk of complaint or legal action.
+the agency should be cautious about concluding that it's developed software is _not_ an adaptation or derivative of the other software.
+The need for caution arises because if the agency concludes mistakenly that the developed software is not an adaptation, release of the developed software under an incorrect licence could result in the agency breaching third party rights and expose it to the risk of complaint or legal action.
 End users would also be at risk of breaching third party rights and be exposed to the risk of complaint or legal action.
 If an agency is in any doubt on this issue, it should seek specialist advice (which could be both technical and legal) before releasing the software for re-use.

 ### Alternative OSS licensing